You might have guessed from the name of my blog, but I think dads are super important.

 And it’s not just me!
 The science and data backs me up pretty well.

-So if you’re looking for some fatherhood statistics that show why dads matter, or just some interesting facts and data on the impact of fathers, look no further.
+So if you’re looking for some fatherhood statistics that show why dads matter, or just some fun facts and data on the importance and impact of fathers, look no further.

 So about how many fathers are there in the United States.

 - There are 72.2 million fathers in the U.S. as of the latest U.S. Census.
 1

 - Some estates put the total number of fathers in the world at about 1.5-2 billion.

 Gay dads & same-sex households

 The growing number of LGBT marriages and households in the U.S. can’t be ignored.
 Here’s some really interesting data on where we stand.

 - There are approximately 95,000 same-sex households with children in the United States, roughly half being male same-sex couples 2,3

 - About 35% of same-sex families are formed through adoptions 4